publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stF/ch65/schB/m__us_usc_t26_s6425.md

              The  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
 Probably should not be capitalized. </sup></sup>  sum of—

-                (i) the tax imposed by section 11 or 1201(a), or subchapter L of chapter 1, whichever is applicable,
+                (i) the tax imposed by section 11 or 1201(a), or subchapter L of chapter 1, whichever is applicable, plus

-                (ii) the tax imposed by section 55, plus
+                (ii) the tax imposed by section 55, over

-                (iii) the tax imposed by section 59A, over

             (B) the credits against tax provided by part IV of subchapter A of chapter 1.